flunge/flunge.github.io/_posts/Technical/2016-09-09-GPU-and-Caffe-installation-in-Ubuntu.markdown

 ___

 <a name = "Caffe installation"></a>
 ### Part 2.
 Caffe installation

-In this part, a simple installation instruction of Caffe is introduced.
+In this part, a simple installation instruction of Caffe is recorded.
 Basically, the steps are as following.
 First, install some dependencies for Caffe; Second, download and install Caffe; Third, compile Caffe.

 The installation mainly refers to the following websites.